Meghan Markle Granted Right To Protect Friends’ Identities ‘For Now’ By British High Court

 “The Duchess felt it was necessary to take this step to try and protect her friends — as any of us would — and we’re glad this was clear.”

 Meghan is seeking damages from Associated Newspapers due to alleged misuse of private information, breach of the Data Protection Act, and copyright infringement.
-The lawsuit relates to five articles published in February 2019 that contained excerpts of a private letter she wrote to her father Thomas Markle.
+The lawsuit relates to five articles published in February 2019 that contained excerpts of a private letter she wrote to her father, Thomas Markle.

 According to an ABC News report on the hearing, Meghan’s lawyers contended that the group of five has a double right to anonymity, firstly as confidential journalistic sources and then under their own privacy rights.
 Meanwhile, Associated Newspapers’ legal team argued in favor of making their identities public, claiming that failing to do so could harm the reporting of evidence.

-No trial date has yet been set, but according to The Daily Mail, proceedings are expected to begin at some point in 2021.
+No trial date has yet been set, but according to The Daily Mail, proceedings are expected to begin sometime in 2021.